Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Insert two large-bore cannulae (14-16G) and take blood tests as discussed below.

-Adequate intravenous access is essential in the context of upper gastrointestinal bleeding as patients can rapidly deteriorate with haemodynamic instability which will then require large volumes of fluid and blood to be transfused.
+Adequate intravenous access is essential in upper gastrointestinal bleeding as patients can rapidly deteriorate with haemodynamic instability, requiring large volumes of fluid and blood to be transfused.

 Blood tests